urmi-21/PLncPRO/README.md

 ## Citation
 Singh et. al. PLncPRO for prediction of long non-coding RNAs (lncRNAs) in plants and its application for discovery of abiotic stress-responsive lncRNAs in rice and chickpea.
 Nucleic Acids Res.
 2017 Dec 15;45(22):e183. doi: 10.1093/nar/gkx866.

+#### NOTE: We have updated for python3.
+PlncPro for python2 is also available at http://ccbb.jnu.ac.in/plncpro/.
+The usage for this newer version is different from the older versions.

 #  INSTALLATION